Acylation/obsidian-chem/README.md

 #### How to generate SMILES strings?

- For simple structures, you can type them in by yourself, but for more complex ones, you may want to use structure editors, such as ChemDraw, [ChemDrawJS](https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#), [MarvinJS](https://marvinjs-demo.chemaxon.com/latest/index.html) and [Ketcher](https://lifescience.opensource.epam.com/KetcherDemoSA/index.html).
+ For simple structures, you can type them in by yourself, but for more complex ones, you may want to use **structure editors**, such as ChemDraw, [ChemDrawJS](https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#), [MarvinJS](https://marvinjs-demo.chemaxon.com/latest/index.html) and [Ketcher](https://lifescience.opensource.epam.com/KetcherDemoSA/index.html).

 ## Installation